<img src="//bat.bing.com/action/0?ti=5739614&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Wire-Graphics-240312_02_v2

-Here is a video demonstration of the new functionality.
+Here is a video demonstration of the self-directed investment functionality.

 Watch the investment experience (1:40)